Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

-\begin{remark} We see that this is not specific to the 1 dimensional Lebesgue measure, analogue models in higher dimensions also occur.
-This can be achieved trivially by placing `$\times [0,1]^{n-1}$' at the end of the sets and we have ourselves an example in $\mathbb{R}^n$.
+\begin{remark} We see that Theorem \ref{the big theorem} is not specific to the 1 dimensional Lebesgue measure.
+Analogous examples can be constructed in higher dimensions by taking the sets that satisfy Theorem $\ref{the big theorem}$ in dimension $1$ and appending `$\times [0,1]^{n-1}$' at the end of the sets, and we have ourselves an example in $\mathbb{R}^n$.

-Although motivated to ask for the inequalities in the way we did to ensure the question is substantial, the proof technique can be easily adapted by changes our choices of $c_i$ to any choice of the directions of the inequalities in the Theorem.

 \end{remark}